owl4ce/dotfiles/README.md

 ### Update

-Since I recommend using rsync from start, the easiest way is to list the files that will not be updated to avoid changing personal files with files in this repository.
-First, update local repository with git repository.
+Since I recommend using **rsync** from start, the easiest way is to list the files that will not be updated to avoid changing personal files with files in the **dotfiles**.
+First, update the local repository with remote git repository.
 > Remember where you cloned this repository.
 > For example, from the start we assumed that it was in `~/Documents`.
 ```sh
 cd ~/Documents/ &&
 pushd dotfiles/ && git pull && popd
 ```
-Then create a PATTERN of the file/dir that rsync will exclude.
+Then create a file with PATTERN list containing files/dirs that **rsync** will exclude.
 For example,
 `~/.dotexc`
 ```cfg
 .git*